ADVANCED QUAD TONE RIP WORKSHOP — TAKING YOUR INKJET PRINTS TO THE NEXT LEVEL

 We will also compare different printing methods, inks, and papers to help you settle on the best options for your own work, then begin to discuss storage and display of finished work.

 Topics will include:

-- Easily Build Multi-Grey and Toning Profiles Using my Unique Methods
+Easily Build Multi-Grey and Toning Profiles Using my Unique Methods and Software

 None currently scheduled.